pelya/dpmaster-udp-hole-punching/readme.txt

 * CHANGES:

     - version 1.6.1-devel:
-        Made it clearer that dpmaster can support any game out of the box
+        Compilation with MS Visual Studio 2005 was fixed Made it clearer that dpmaster can support any game out of the box

     - version 1.6: